Unfit Through Drink

 - Your driving was erratic

 Many of the factors above could be established by presenting evidence to show that you failed a Field Impairment Test.
-In our experience, the police don't always carry out Field Impairments Test.
+In our experience, the police don't always carry out Field Impairment Tests.
 Even where they do, they often get them wrong.

 The difficulty for the CPS arises when trying to prove that any impairment was as a consequence of any alcohol consumed.
 What if you were impaired because you were tired, or because of a drug that had been consumed, whether illegal or not?
 Many people take medication that may cause some minor impairment.
 How do the police prove that alcohol-only was responsible for the impairment?